polterguy/polterguy.github.io/documentation/magic/components/config/index.md

 # The Configuration component

 The configuration component allows you to view and edit your server's configuration settings.
-You server's configuration is basically your _"appsettings.json"_ file, which is being used in all parts of the system to retrieve configuration settings, such as for instance SMTP settings when email slots are sending emails, etc.
+Your server's configuration is basically your _"appsettings.json"_ file, which is being used in all parts of the system to retrieve configuration settings, such as for instance SMTP settings when email slots are sending emails, etc.